dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-enable-visual-styles-in-a-hybrid-application.md

 ---
 # How to: Enable Visual Styles in a Hybrid Application

-This topic shows how to enable visual styles on a Windows Forms control hosted in a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)]-based application.
+This topic shows how to enable visual styles on a Windows Forms control hosted in a WPF-based application.

  If your application calls the <xref:System.Windows.Forms.Application.EnableVisualStyles%2A> method, most of your Windows Forms controls will automatically use visual styles.
 For more information, see [Rendering Controls with Visual Styles](/dotnet/framework/winforms/controls/rendering-controls-with-visual-styles).